LegendaryHog/AkiTree/README.md

 ```
 And after this:
 ```
-git remote set url origin <url on your forked repository>
+git remote set-url origin <url on your forked repository>
 ```
 Include `AkiTree.h` in **main** file (if you include in another file, you can take compilation error aboudouble definition)
 Change file for reading tree on `AkiTree/AkiTree.txt`.
 In start of programm call function `Pull ()` in end of programm `Push ()`.